-Matar Ki Ghugni is a delicious Indian style green peas one pot breakfast.
+Matar Ki Ghugni is a delicious Indian style green peas one-pot breakfast.
 A vegetarian snack made with fresh green peas and served as a mélange of warm flavors in the midst of cold winters.
-Winter peas are the star of this protein loaded Indian breakfast recipe.
-It is a one-pot wonder that happens to be gluten-free and vegan.
+Winter peas are the star of this vegan and gluten-free Indian breakfast recipe.

 Why Are Green Peas Healthy?